+Witness: Chad A. Teply

-Estimated bird mortality at the site would likely be similar to, or less than, other wind generation facilities located in the area.
+Estimated bird mortality at the site would likely be similar to, or less than, other wind

+generation facilities located in the area.

-Two occupied greater sage-grouse leks are located within the project footprint.
-The occupied leks are located in PacifiCorp will continue to collect bat data within the proposed project area.
-Wildlife and plant species of potential concern that continue to be assessed are presented in Confidential Exhibit CAT1-12, including U.S. Fish and Wildlife Service listed species, Wyoming Game and Fish Department species of greatest conservation need, and Bureau of Land Management sensitive species.
+No currently occupied greater sage-grouse leks are located within project area.
+PacifiCorp will continue to collect bat data within the proposed project area.
+Wildlife and plant species of potential concern that continue to be assessed are presented in Confidential Exhibit CAT2-12, including U.S. Fish and Wildlife Service listed species, Wyoming Game and Fish Department species of greatest conservation need, and Bureau of Land Management sensitive species.

 At the end of project life, PacifiCorp will have reserved funds in its asset retirement obligation ("ARO") account and will use ARO funding to restore the site to near natural conditions.
 Lands disturbed during construction would be reclaimed to current conditions to the extent practicable.
 Ground disturbance would be minimized and best management practices employed by the construction contractors to minimize environmental impacts.
 PacifiCorp would also employ an environmental inspector(s) to ensure that environmental considerations, and any unforeseen environmental incidents, are appropriately addressed.
 This individual would ensure prompt and appropriate response to any identified non-compliance situations and ensure environmental protections are appropriately implemented.
 Periodic environmental audits of the site will also be conducted by PacifiCorp affiliated personnel that are independent of the project team.
-During construction, each on-site contractor will be expected to develop, publish and orchestrate a site- and project-specific environmental protection plan.
+During construction, each on-site contractor will be expected to develop, publish, and orchestrate a site and project specific environmental protection plan.